oVirt/ovirt-site/source/develop/release-management/features/engine/metrics-store.html.md

      * "fluentd-server.example.com" - The fully qualified domain name of the metrics store machine

-     * "my_shared_key" - The shared key configured in Fluentd on the metrics store machine
+     * "my_shared_key" - The shared key configured in fluentd on the metrics store machine

-     * "/path/to/fluentd_ca_cert.pem" - The path to the Fluentd CA certificate
+     * "/path/to/fluentd_ca_cert.pem" - The path to the fluentd CA certificate

-     * "ovirt_env_name" - The Environment name.
+     * "ovirt_env_name" - The environment name.
 Can be used to identify data collected in a single central store sent from more than one oVirt engine.

 6. On the engine machine, run as root:

         # /usr/share/ovirt-engine-metrics/setup/ansible/configure_ovirt_hosts_for_metrics.sh

-It runs the Ansible script that configures Collectd and Fluentd on the oVirt engine and hypervisors.
+It runs the Ansible script that configures collectd and fluentd on the oVirt engine and hypervisors.

 It should finish without errors.

-When finished, you should be able to see statistics in the Kibana console, at the address you configured previously on the [metrics store machine](https://github.com/ViaQ/Main/blob/master/README-mux.md#running-kibana), about your hosts, VMs, etc.
+Once finished, you can view host, VM and other statistics in the Kibana console, at the address configured earlier on in this procedure [(see oVirt Metrics Store Setup)](https://github.com/ViaQ/Main/blob/master/README-mux.md#running-kibana).

 Kibana should be available at <https://kibana.{hostname}>